 An easy beef stroganoff recipe is made extra healthy with lots of vegetables.
-Served over mashed cauliflower, it is also low carb and gluten free.
+Served over mashed cauliflower, it is keto, low carb, and gluten-free.

 What are the ingredients in beef stroganoff?

-The traditional beef Stroganoff is a Russian dish of sautéed pieces of beef, served in a sour cream sauce.
+The traditional recipe is a Russian dish of sautéed pieces of beef, served in a sour cream sauce.
 I have a Russian born friend and she confirms that Russians do like sour cream and use it liberally, in recipes and as a condiment.

 What is the best cut of meat for beef stroganoff?

-It’s often served on top of noodles.
-But to keep this dish healthy and low carb, I skip the starch and serve it over mashed cauliflower.
+This dish is often served on top of noodles.
+But to keep it healthy and keto, I skip the starch and serve it over mashed cauliflower.
 It’s really good!

 Is this a healthy recipe?